-LOH is determined by the date entered in the "Approximate Date this Episode of Homelessness Started" field in the ICES Program Enrollment in the HMIS profile.

-Ensure that the date reflects the most recent episode of homelessness and is supported by relevant documentation and/or program enrollments in HMIS.
+FRICK LIVING STICKTION Type of Residence Place not meant for habitation (e.g., a vehicle, an abai ndoned building, bu LOH is determined by the date entered in the Length of Stay in Prior Living Situation One year or longer ~ "Approximate Date this Episode of Homelessness Started" field in the ICES Program Enrollment in the HMIS profile.
+Approximate Date This Episode of Homelessness Started 01/05/2018 Ensure that the date reflects the most recent episode of homelessness and is supported by Number of times on the streets, in ES, or Safe Haven in the past three years One Time ~ relevant documentation and/or program enrollments in HMIS.
+Total number of months homeless on the streets, in ES, or Safe Haven in the past three years More than 12 Months ~

-12. Who can complete third party verification and LOH?
+Who can complete third party verification and LOH?

-- Option #1.
-Third-Party Homeless Verification provided by Access Point agencies or other Homeless Outreach Programs (can be a written statement on letterhead or Agency Third Party form) is always accepted as long as all required information is completed and the form is properly uploaded into HMIS. - Option #2.
-Third Party Homeless Verification provided by an Intake Worker or other Community Member who is not an Access Point or Homeless Outreach Program Provider (verification from this category requires a written statement of observed homelessness) - This would be a drop-in center staff, religious organization with feeding programs, community member, law enforcement, medical provider, and/ or social worker. - The letter should include a statement detailing the aspects of the interaction that indicated the participant was experiencing homelessness at the time of the encounter (physical observation of the participant's living situation, the participant explained their living situation, the participant was carrying their belongings with them, the participant seemed stressed about their living situation, etc). - Location of encounters, or known location of where this participant generally stays (cross-streets, city, in their car, etc.). - Date of encounter(s): (MM/DD/YYYY) (MM/DD/YYYY), stating monthly or weekly interactions with this participant. - Option #3.
+Option #1.
+Third-Party Homeless Verification provided by Access Point agencies or other Homeless Outreach Programs (can be written a statement on letterhead or Agency Third Party form) is always accepted as long as all required information is completed and the form is properly uploaded into HMIS.

+Option #2.
+Third Party Homeless Verification provided by an Intake Worker or other Community Member who is not an Access Point or Homeless Outreach Program Provider (verification from this category requires a written statement of observed homelessness)

+- This would be a drop-in center staff, religious org with feeding programs, community member, law enforcement, medical provider, and/ or social worker. - The letter should include a statement detailing the aspects of the interaction that indicated the participant was experiencing homelessness at the time of the encounter (physical observation of the participant's living situation, the participant explained their living situation, the participant was carrying their belongings with them, the participant seemed stressed about their living situation, etc). - Location of encounters, or known location of where this participant generally stays (cross-streets, city, in their car, etc.). - Date of encounter(s): (MM/DD/YYYY) (MM/DD/YYYY), stating monthly or weekly interactions with this participant.

+Option #3.
 Self-Certification (on form or written statement) which can be used to verify up to 3 months of reported LOH in the last three years

-When utilizing options #2: The Access Point must include a written letter on an agency letterhead describing why in their professional judgment they believe the letters from intake workers or community members are credible in verifying the LOH reported.
-Lastly, if there are gaps in verification the access point must document all their attempts to obtain LOH verification-including names, titles, dates, and a written statement as to why it has been difficult to obtain documentation for a specific participant.
+When utilizing options #2 and #3: The Access Point must include a written letter on an agency letterhead describing why in their professional judgment they believe the letters from intake workers or community members are credible in verifying the LOH reported.
+Lastly, if there are gaps in verification the access point must document all their attempts to obtain LOH verification- including names, titles, dates, and a written statement as to why it has been difficult to obtain documentation for a specific participant.

-13. What are the housing options available through CES and what documentation is most often required?
+What are the housing options available through CES and what documentation is most often required?

-- Rapid Rehousing (Literal Homelessness documentation): RRH is permanent housing that provides short-term (up to three months) and medium-term (4-24 months) tenant-based rental assistance and supportive services to households experiencing homelessness.
-RRH is intended to be temporary assistance. - Vouchers (Chronic Homelessness documentation): Can be tenant-based (housing search required) or project-based (unit linked with voucher) but generally are not paired with long-term or continuous supportive services, such as case management. - Permanent Supportive Housing (Chronic Homelessness documentation): PSH is long term housing assistance through on-going leasing or rental assistance AND on-going supportive services, such as case management.
+Rapid Rehousing (Literal Homelessness documentation): RRH is permanent housing that provides short-term (up to three months) and medium-term (4-24 months) tenant-based rental assistance and supportive services to households experiencing homelessness.
+RRH is intended to be temporary assistance.

+Vouchers (Chronic Homelessness documentation): Can be tenant-based (housing search required) or project-based (unit linked with voucher) but generally are not paired with long-term or continuous supportive services, such as case management.

+Permanent Supportive Housing (Chronic Homelessness documentation): PSH is long term housing assistance through on-going leasing or rental assistance AND on-going supportive services, such as case management.